Child and Adolescent Psychiatry (CAP)-1 Year

 Child Development Clinic and Neurodevelopmental Psychiatry Clinic (NDPC)

-The purpose of this rotation is to permit residents to observe and interact with very young children at-risk for motor, speech, cognitive, behavioral, attachment, or other disturbances of early life development.
+The purpose of this rotation is to permit fellows to observe and interact with very young children at-risk for motor, speech, cognitive, behavioral, attachment, or other disturbances of early life development.
 The core activity of this rotation is participation in the Child Development Clinic at Dartmouth Hitchcock Medical Center under the direction of a Developmental and Behavioral Pediatrician.
-Residents will participate in the information and history gathering and mental status, motor, speech, and developmental examination of children under 5 years of age.
-CAP-1 residents receive foundation experience in diagnosing Autism Spectrum Disorders (ASD) in the NDPC setting which is a collaborative effort based in the Department of Psychiatry and staffed by faculty from psychiatry and pediatric developmental neurology.
+Fellows will participate in the information and history gathering and mental status, motor, speech, and developmental examination of children under 5 years of age.
+CAP-1 fellows receive foundation experience in diagnosing Autism Spectrum Disorders (ASD) in the NDPC setting which is a collaborative effort based in the Department of Psychiatry and staffed by faculty from psychiatry and pediatric developmental neurology.
 Patients range in age from early infancy through pre-school and are referred for evaluation of known or suspected Autism disorder or in NDPC, a wide variety of developmental problems, both acquired and genetic.
 The majority of patients are seen in consultation, with a small number in ASD continued in follow-up.
-In these clinics, residents are paired and have the opportunity to observe and complete an evaluation in each clinic.
+In these clinics, fellows are paired and have the opportunity to observe and complete an evaluation in each clinic.

 CAP-2 Year